RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

         Notice under SCOREFXN, the membrane high-resolution weights are specified.
 Read the XML and see if you understand the different sections.
 Reference the lecture slides if you need to.
 Exit out of the file when you are done.
 Then run full design.
 This step should take about 30 minutes.

-            ~/rosetta_workshop/rosetta/main/source/bin/rosetta_scripts.default.linuxgccrelease \
-            -parser:protocol symm_design.xml -s Best_rlx_3UKM_A.pdb -in:file:spanfile 3UKM.span \
-            -membrane:no_interpolate_Mpair -membrane:Membed_init -membrane:Menv_penalties \
-            -score:weights membrane_highres_Menv_smooth.wts -out:prefix full_design_ -nstruct 1
+            $> rosetta_scripts.default.linuxgccrelease @flags

         In the interest of time, we will only do one full design of the protein.
-In the output folder, I have included 20 output structures.
+In the output folder, 20 output structures are provided.

     2. Now we will run design again, but this time guide design with a resfile.
 A resfile is a file that is read by RosettaScripts during design.
 The file specifies a residue number, chain ID, and a command associated with the particular residue.
 This command alerts the packer with how to deal with the residue. (see slides on resfile for more examples)

         Design is done on a fixed backbone.
 Today we will use a hypothetical situation where a number of residues will be simply re-packed (minimized side-chains) by the command NATAA.
 A small number of residues will have a specific group of amino acids to chose from during design, and two residues will consider all amino acid rotamers during design.

-            gedit 3UKM.resfile
+            open 3UKM.resfile

         The resfile should resemble this: